qdrant/landing_page/qdrant-landing/content/benchmarks/filtered-search-benchmark.md

 Matching exact value is considered to be a simple filter.
 Nevertheless, not every engine handles it properly.
-Looking at `keyword-100` and `int-100` results, we can notice, that Redis and Milvus RPS ratio for filtered search and regular search is extremely low and fluctuate around 0.01.
+Looking at `keyword-100` and `int-100` results, we can notice, that Redis and Milvus RPS ratio (filtered search/regular search) is extremely low and fluctuate around 0.01.

 <div class="table-responsive">
 <h5>keyword-100</h5>